gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ## Government-Led Vs. Contractor-Led Software Development Approach
 At this point, we’ve teased these terms a few times.
 Well, it’s finally time to dig in!
 Let’s start with definitions:

-**Government-Led Approach**
+**Government-Led Approach:**
-* Government team members (civilian or military) are in charge of all decisions and activities, impacting both business and technical aspects of the program.
+* Government team members (civilian or military) are leading the overall effort, which includes making both acquisition and technical decisions.
-* Government personnel organize and direct all software development and related technology activities.
+* Government personnel are embedded at all levels of the program from leadership to individual software practitioner teams.
-* Contractors likely work within the organization and may also provide software development services, but they do not have authority to direct resources or commit the Government to decisions.
+* Contractors likely will augment the Government team, but they do not have authority to direct resources or commit the Government to decisions.
 * Different contractors may work side by side in the environment (virtual or physical) without conflict because the Government is leading all work activities.

-**Contractor-Led Approach**
+**Contractor-Led Approach:**
-* A contractor is on contract with the Government for the delivery of completed software.
+* A contractor is on contract with the Government for the delivery of completed software product(s) and/or the integrator for multiple software products.
-* The Government organizes and directs all acquisition activities and the contractor organizes and directs all day-to-day software development activities.
+* The Government organizes and directs all acquisition activities and provides overarching technical goals with the contractor leading implementation and day-to-day decisions.
+     * A Government representative should be identified and embedded with the  contractor team and be involved daily or weekly.
 * Overall technology decisions may be driven by the Government, or may be the responsibility of the contractor if directed in the contract.
-* Contractors have authority to use their resources as needed to meet the requirements of the contract.
-* Typically a contractor works on their own (without other contractors) with surveillance by the Government COR to develop and deliver a software capability solution.
+Contractors work on their own to fulfill the requirements in their contract.
+One government program office may have several contractors with distinct areas of responsibility.

-### !callout-info
+### !callout-success

-## Note
+## Key Takeaway:
+Regardless of the approach (Government-led or Contractor led), ** utilize multiple contractors/contracts** as recommended in Federal Acquisition Regulation (FAR) for IT/software systems to the **maximum extent practicable**: [FAR 39.103](https://www.acquisition.gov/far/39.103) _(In later lessons we will provide more implementation details)_
+### !end-callout

-When using the contractor-led approach, the government should not award a contract and let the contractor develop in a traditional construct: i.e., sending the contractor off to do the work and checking in for monthly Program Management Reviews and monitoring progress by PowerPoint.
-Remember what Dr. Royce said in Managing the Development of Large Software Systems:
+**Note:** When using the contractor-led approach, the government should not award a contract and let the contractor develop in a traditional construct: i.e., sending the contractor off to do the work and checking in for monthly Program Management Reviews and monitoring progress by PowerPoint.
+Remember what Dr. Royce said in _Managing the Development of Large Software Systems:_

 > <span style="font-family: script; font-size: 1.5em;">“To give the contractor free rein between requirement definition and operation is inviting trouble.”</span>
 >